 Boise is the City of Trees.
 I’ve lived here for two years now, having moved from Los Angeles, where I grew up.
 While I miss the diversity of food, I definitely do not miss the traffic.
 Despite its size, there is so much to do in Boise, especially with your children.

 The Idaho State Capitol reopened in January 2010 after an 18 month renovation.
 The beautiful building, modeled on the national Capitol building was lovingly restored and is currently so pristine, it feels like what it must have been like when it first opened.
 Even the tiled bathrooms are sublime.
-There are no metal detectors to pass and you can park at a meter, right in front of the building.
 There are well-planned, self-guided tours as well as guided ones.
 You have to call ahead to schedule the guide, but remember, it’s Idaho: it’s easy.

 The Morrison-Knudsen Nature Center is located along the Greenbelt of the Boise River, open dawn to dusk every day.
 You can follow the interpretive trail on the Stream Walk through the Nature Center and see the stream and underwater viewing windows as well as habitats from around Idaho and around the world.
 I take my kids here every six months or so — they always find something new.